ezra-fast/OSCPNotes/Lessons.md

 Enumerate all services, not just running services

+Use PowerUp.ps1 to enumerate DLL hijacking, service binary replacement, and unquoted service paths

 Always add any kind of virtual routing/name resolution to /etc/hosts, even if it is not needed

 Umbraco alternative webroot can be found at: umbraco/bin/Debug/net6.0/publish/wwwroot/